jpbruckler/session-notes/docs/40-49 Compendium/40 People/300.40.02 NPCs/Urgala.md

 ## Notes

-> [!quote]+
+!!! info
-> Although I couldn't be 100% certain that it wasn't a man disguised as a woman, or vice versa, I'm pretty confident I saw a tall man with a beard strangle a woman, then blew out the light.
+    Although I couldn't be 100% certain that it wasn't a man disguised as a woman, or vice versa, I'm pretty confident I saw a tall man with a beard strangle a woman, then blew out the light.

 ## Quests